 - Swing trading.
 This is also a short-term trading strategy, albeit with a slightly longer timeframe than day trading.
 When swing trading crypto, you’re holding for somewhere between one day to a few days, in an effort to profit from price changes, otherwise known as swings.
 CFD brokers will usually charge overnight fees for leaving positions open across multiple days, though.

 - Scalping.
-This is an intricate trading technique that seeks to capitalise on small market inefficiencies, producing lots of small gains.
+This is an intricate crypto trading technique that seeks to capitalise on small market inefficiencies, producing lots of small gains.
 Two common approaches to scalping are arbitrage and spread scalping.
 Arbitrage entails finding a discrepancy between the bid and ask spread of two different brokers, and taking advantage of that discrepancy.
 Spread scalping is the same idea, but with the same broker.
 Some crypto brokers ban this practice, so make sure your broker allows it if you’re considering this approach.

 Each of these strategies offers certain advantages to crypto traders.
-Consider how short you want your trading time horizon to be and whether you want to place your own trades or have a machine do it when deciding which trading method to use.
+Consider how short you want your trading time horizon to be and whether you want to place your own crypto trades or have a machine do it when deciding which trading method to use.
 If you’d rather buy and hold crypto, that falls more under the category of investing than trading, and can be a profitable venture in its own right if done correctly.